aheckmann/gridform/README.md

 ## exports

-The module exports a single function which takes an options object.
+The module exports a function which takes an options object.

 ```js
 var gridform = require('gridform');